-While Section 3.3 lists some general categories of vulnerable groups, the specific vulnerable groups potentially affected by each sub-project will need to be identified in each sub-project-specific SEP.
-Subgrantees will need to propose an approach for stakeholder consultation that includes appropriate methods for incorporating the views of identified vulnerable groups, using culturally appropriate methods, with simple, non-technical language, graphic illustrations, and, where relevant, translations and sign language.
+Stakeholder consultation will include appropriate methods for incorporating the views of identified vulnerable groups, using culturally appropriate methods, with simple, non-technical language, graphic illustrations, and, where relevant, translations and interpretation.
 This may include having separate consultations for certain groups.
-In the context of COVID-19, the potentially more limited access of vulnerable groups to the technology required to participate in virtual consultations (e.g., cell phones, internet-enabled devices, etc.) should be taken into account.
+In the context of COVID-19, the potentially more limited access of vulnerable groups to the technology required to participate in virtual consultations (e.g., cell phones, internet-enabled devices, etc.) will be taken into account.
+Accessibility considerations mean time will also be taken into account in scheduling activities.